JeffersonLab/JANA2/docs/Tutorial.md

 * Delete `QuickTutorial/cmake` since the project will provide this
 * Delete the superfluous project definition inside the root `CMakeLists.txt`

+Alternatively, you can run `jana-generate.py ProjectPlugin QuickTutorial`, which will generate a plugin whose CMake setup is immediately compatible with the `jana-generate.py`'s project skeleton.

 ## Building the plugin
 We build and run the plugin with the following: